 - Identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted by senior finance management, those posted to unusual offset accounts when posted to revenue and those posted to unusual offset accounts when posted to cash and borrowings accounts. - Involving actuarial specialists to assess the appropriateness of actuarial assumptions used within the valuation of the Defined Benefit Pension Obligation.

-Assessing significant accounting estimates for bias, including estimates related to the recoverability of deferred tax assets, impairment of goodwill and actuarial assumptions.
+These included those posted by senior finance management, those posted to unusual offset accounts when posted to revenue and those posted to unusual offset accounts when posted to cash and borrowing accounts. - Involving actuarial specialists to assess the appropriateness of the actuarial assumptions used within the valuation of the defined benefit pension obligation. - Assessing whether the judgements made in making accounting estimates are indicative of a potential bias, including estimates related to impairment of goodwill and actuarial assumption.

-Identifying and responding to risks of material misstatement due to non-compliance with laws and regulations
+Identifying and responding to risks of material misstatement related to compliance with laws and regulations

-We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, through discussion with the directors and other management (as required by auditing standards) and from inspection of the Company's regulatory and legal correspondence and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.
+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, through discussion with the directors and other management (as required by auditing standards), and from inspection of the